-Entry requirements: GCSE grade 5 in English Language or English Literature
+Entry requirements: GCSE grade 5 in English Language and English Literature

 You learn about the British constitution and how it has changed.
 We examine the importance of Parliament, the Prime Minister and examine how well our system of government works.
 We also consider political ideologies such as nationalism and see how they influence the political debate and work of government via pressure groups.

 Year 12 visit the Houses of Parliament.
 A biennial trip to the USA gives students the opportunity to visit Washington DC.
-2017–18 was also enlivened by visiting speakers such as Mark Prisk MP.
-2017 saw a mock general election and 2016 a mock referendum on whether Britain should stay in or exit the EU.
+2020-2021 was also enlivened by virtual speakers such as Julie Merson MP and Jonathan Friedland.
+2016 saw a mock referendum on the EU and 2019 saw mock general elections.

 You will be examined at the end of two years, in June of Year 13, in all 3 components.
 There is no coursework.

 Politics enhances those skills which are appropriate for careers involving writing, arguing, persuading and debating such as journalism, management, the Civil Service and the law.
 A range of skills involving processing and presenting information are taught.